RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 ## Setup

 This tutorial uses the portable version of EmulationStation created by @herb_fargus.
-But this is not an restriction, you can use your own ES setup on a different system and may use for example Samba to serve the theme files.
+But this is not a restriction, you can use your own ES setup on a different system and may use for example Samba to serve the theme files.

 ### Set Up EmulationStation on PC